tohumcuugur/Monster-Rolodex-With-Class-Components/README.md

 This is a simple monster rolodex.I did it for better understanding class components.
 U can filter the monsters.
-Finally i used fetch for user information.
+Finally i used fetch for user information.By the way its responsive

 The api i used => <h3>https://robohash.org/</h3>